friendly-bits/geoblocker-bash/README.md

 _<details><summary>4) Optional:</summary>_

-- If intended use is whitelist and you want to install geoblocker-bash on a **remote** machine, you can run the ```check-ip-in-registry.sh``` script before Installation to make sure that your public ip addresses are included in the fetched ip list.
+- If intended use is whitelist and you want to install geoblocker-bash on a **remote** machine, you can run the ```check-ip-in-source.sh``` script before Installation to make sure that your public ip addresses are included in the fetched ip list.

-_Example: (for US):_ ```bash check-ip-in-registry.sh -c US -i "8.8.8.8 8.8.4.4"``` _(if checking multiple ip addresses, use double quotes)_
+_Example: (for US):_ ```bash check-ip-in-source.sh -c US -i "8.8.8.8 8.8.4.4"``` _(if checking multiple ip addresses, use double quotes)_

-- If intended use is blacklist and you know in advance some of the ip addresses you want to block, you can use the check-ip-in-registry.sh script to verify that those ip addresses are included in the fetched ip list.
+- If intended use is blacklist and you know in advance some of the ip addresses you want to block, you can use the check-ip-in-source.sh script to verify that those ip addresses are included in the fetched ip list.
 The syntax is the same as above.

-**Note**: check-ip-in-registry.sh has an additional pre-requisite: grepcidr.
+**Note**: check-ip-in-source.sh has an additional pre-requisite: grepcidr.
 Install it with your distro's package manager.

 </details>